jolution/le-checkout-jira/README.md

 [![Star this repository](https://img.shields.io/github/stars/jolution/le-checkout-jira?style=social)](https://github.com/jolution/le-checkout-jira)

-And of course, if you like the extension, please consider giving it a ⭐️⭐️⭐️⭐️⭐️ review on the [Chrome Web Store](https://chromewebstore.google.com/detail/lecheckout-jira/dlnckhalkgolbmdjengopemhjihfcgde/reviews).
+And of course, if you like the extension, please consider giving it a ⭐️⭐️⭐️⭐️⭐️ review on the [Chrome Web Store](https://chromewebstore.google.com/detail/lecheckout-jira/dlnckhalkgolbmdjengopemhjihfcgde/reviews) or [Firefox Add-ons page](https://addons.mozilla.org/addon/lecheckout-jira).

-[//]: # (or Firefox Add-ons page.)

 **The extension must be installed before you can leave a review.**